Drive sales on autopilot with ecommerce-focused features

 Welcome series for new subscribers

-New subscribers just raised their hands and said they want to hear from you.
-Your welcome series provides that first communication, usually with a discount or offer to reward them for signing up.
+New subscribers want to hear from you.
+Your welcome series is the first message you send, usually with a discount to reward them for signing up.
 You can then send additional messages to nurture them.

 Your flow might look like this: